 The very old photo arrived on my device via What's App.
 The sender was my uncle, who discovered this image in an old photo album.
 The photo from 1971 shows the green Volkswagen Beetle, which my grandfather owned at the time of making the analogue print.
 He had driven with my grandmother and my uncle, my mother's younger brother, to Ens, to my birthplace, which you can see in the photo.

-The car was Volkswagen Beetle number two of my grandfather.
-This Perugroene VW with a Sportomatic transmission was renamed 1968 in November.
-My grandfather was the lucky owner, and he was only proud of his Volkswagen.
-That machine was a novelty, which was introduced on the new generation Volkswagen Beetles, which saw the light of day in 1967.
-It was to promote a sporty driving style, and for this purpose a rear axle with double homokinetic couplings was mounted.
-My grandfather enjoyed riding the country's Heeren roads at spicy speeds.
-Improved road holding of the beetle therefore came in handy.
+The car was my grandfather's Volkswagen Beetle number two.
+This Peru green VW with a Sportomatic transmission was newly registered in November 1968.
+My grandfather was the lucky owner, and he was just so proud of his Volkswagen.
+That automatic transmission was a novelty, which was introduced on the new generation of Volkswagen Beetles, which saw the light of day in 1967.
+It was intended to promote a sporty driving style, and for this purpose a rear axle with double CV-joints was mounted.
+My grandfather enjoyed driving the country's Heeren roads at brisk speeds.
+An improved road holding of the Beetle therefore came in handy.

 Ready for adventure